kxz167/hackathon-performant/backend/README.md

 flask run --port <port#>
 ```

+But note that if you do use a different port, you will need to make the requesite changes in the Angular environment files.

 ## Secrets:

 For the current api backend, secrets have been protected.
-In order for your project to work, create a file named `secrets.py` inside "performant_api"
+In order for your project to work, create a file named `secrets.py` inside `/backend/performant_api`

 Then, define the following:
 - `connection_string = "<string with connection options>"`
     - ex: `"dbname=database_name user=login_user password=secure_pw host=server_address port=server_port"`
 - `tda_clientid = "<TDA Client ID from API>"`
     - This will require a devloper and TDA trading account as well as a registered app.

+Once the file has been created, you should be able to easily and simply run the server.

 ## Files: